-8. Investment in associate
+9. Investment in associate

+The Group had a 30% economic interest in Phoenix Asset Management SpA ("PAM") via warrants over 30% of PAM's equity.
+During the period, Prime Credit 3 S.à r.l. ("PC3"), an indirect subsidiary of AFE, converted the warrants it held into ordinary shares representing 30% of the share capital in PAM.
+Completion of the conversion of the warrants held by PC3 into 30% equity occurred on 11 April 2018.

-The Group has a 30% economic interest in Phoenix Asset Management SpA ("PAM") via warrants over 30% of PAM's equity.
-The terms of the interest mean that the Group exercises significant influence over PAM, which is achieved through strong consultation and approval rights to determine servicing strategies, as well as strong input into the operational aspects of PAM and being involved in key decision making processes.
+The terms of the interest mean that the Group exercises significant influence over PAM, which is achieved through the power to participate in the financial policy decisions of PAM and being involved in key strategic decision making processes.

 PAM specialises in offering management services, valuation, acquisition and evaluation of NPL Portfolios which is strategic and key to the Group's operations in Italy.

 The associate is accounted for using the equity method.

-Below is a reconciliation of the movements in the carrying value of the Group's interest in PAM during the year:
+Below is a reconciliation of the movements in the carrying value of the Group's interest in PAM as at 30 June 2018: